DataDog/system-tests/docs/scenarios/onboarding.md

 * **Pulumi AWS:** Using Pulumi AWS we can create and manage EC2 instances.
 * **Vagrant:** Vagrant enables users to create and configure lightweight, reproducible, and portable development local environments (Beta feature).

-We can find the developed providers in the folder: utils/virtual_machine.
+We can find the available providers in the folder: `utils/virtual_machine.` The common interface that implemets all the existing providers is: `utils/virtual_machine/virtual_machine_provider.py`.
-We can select the correct provider for out configured environment using the factory located on utils/virtual_machine/virtual_machine_provider.py.

 # Run the tests